All About Inga

-Working over 10 years as a freelance designer, I have extensive experience in the field of graphic design.
-I specialize in brand development, logo design, as well as film and television treatments.
-In 2017, I founded Raging Bees: a comprehensive creative consultation studio.
+Working over 10 years as a freelance designer, Inga has extensive experience in the field of graphic design.
+She specializes in brand development, logo design, as well as film and television treatments.
+In 2017, she founded Raging Bees: a comprehensive art and design studio.
 Why the name "Raging Bees"?
-It's an anagram of my name.
+It's an anagram of her name.
 And middle initial.
 You get it.

 What's a pitch treatment?